Glenn Jackson

 Aerial view of the Glenn L. Jackson Memorial Bridge from a commercial airliner approaching Portland International Airport (in Oregon).
 The bridge carries Interstate 205 across the Columbia River, connecting Oregon with Washington.
 This view is looking north, towards Washington.
 The land in the middle of the photo is Government Island.

-Glenn L. Jackson (nickname "Mr. Oregon"; April 27, 1902 – June 20, 1980) was a businessman in the U.S. state of Oregon, and an influential transportation planner in the state.
+Glenn L. Jackson (nickname "Mr. Oregon"; April 27, 1902 – June 20, 1980) was an American engineer, influential Oregon transportation planner, and businessman.
 He made a strong mark on the state as a 20-year member, and later chair, of the Oregon State Highway Commission, later known as the Oregon Transportation Commission.
 He was initially appointed to the commission by Governor Mark Hatfield in 1959.
 He became chair in 1962, and was reappointed by Governors Tom McCall and Robert Straub.
 Jackson directed the planning and construction of 700 mi of freeway and more than 800 bridges, including the Fremont, Astoria–Megler, and Marquam bridges.

-Biography
+Early life and education

 Glenn Jackson was born to William L. and Minnie Jackson, in Albany, Oregon, on April 27, 1902.
 His father came to Oregon in 1877.
 His mother was a native of Oregon, born on a donation land claim in Yamhill County, Oregon, in 1872.
-While teaching Mr. and Mrs. Jackson met; both were Linn County, Oregon, schoolteachers.
-Mr. Jackson was elected superintendent of Linn County schools at the turn of the 20th century.
-He later became co-publisher of the Albany Democrat-Herald.
+The original donation land claim remains in the extended Jackson family, reflecting the family’s long-standing roots in the Willamette Valley.
+While teaching, Mr. and Mrs. Jackson met; both were Linn County, Oregon schoolteachers.
+William Jackson was later elected superintendent of Linn County schools at the turn of the 20th century and eventually became co-publisher of the Albany Democrat-Herald.